Saara

 Research

-Penttinen's research focuses on the ways mid-seventeenth-century English public collections embodied European geographical imaginations, enabling people from different backgrounds to experience the world virtually.
-She is particularly interested in the intersections of knowledge, travel, and material culture in the early modern period, with a focus on geographical imaginations and the histories of virtuality and virtual travel.
+Penttinen's PhD research focuses on the ways in which mid-seventeenth-century English public collections enabled people from different backgrounds to experience the world virtually by embodying European geographical imaginations and imageries.
+She is particularly interested in the intersections of knowledge, travel, and material culture in the early modern period, with a focus on geographical imageries and the histories of virtuality and virtual travel.